Healthy Homes Assessment Aotea

 Home Assessments Aotea for Rental Properties

-There are a myriad of things to look over when conducting a home evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
-A few examples are:
+There are a variety of concerns to be able to examine in a home inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standard.
+Some examples include:

-The repercussions of not having the Healthy Home with regard to lawful Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy solutions ruling could be significant for property owners and landlords.
-For specialist advice, call today to schedule your rental property home evaluation.
+The repercussions of not having an Healthy Home in accordance with The Residential Tenancies Act and consequently getting on the wrong side of an Tenancy solutions ruling can have a significant impact for property owners and landlords.
+For specialist assistance, get in touch today to book your rental properties home evaluation.

 home assessments for rental properties